PKahnau/IMDB-library/Description.md

 # IMDB-library
-Short programme that interacts with actor and movie names from .txt file to return various options for outputs
+Short programme that interacts with actor and movie names from a text file to return outputs

 Code Language: Python